chrleon/teslacam/README.md

 TeslaCam part should be the first.
 I have set the TeslaCam part (tesla) to be 48 GB, and the media to be the rest.
 You can drag the small circles on the outer edge to resize the partitions.

-The right hand side part of this circle needs to be the teslacam partition.
+The right hand side part of this circle needs to be the TeslaCam partition.

 Set both partitions to Mac OS Extended.
 And press apply.
 The computer will do it's thing and puny humans are instructed to wait.
 So we wait.